 Amy Milner

-While I try to escape my perfectionist tendencies in my own creative practice, I learned that this critical gaze actually comes in handy when organising an exhibition.
-I was able to apply my ruthless editor’s hand, my eye for detail, and my obsessive love of jigsaw puzzles to bring this complex project to completion.
-I also grew to appreciate my organisational skills, largely developed to cope with my neurodivergent brain.
+I am currently curating Neuk Collective’s upcoming exhibition, “Together | Apart”.
+While I try to escape my perfectionist tendencies in my own creative practice, I have found that this critical gaze actually comes in handy when organising an exhibition.
+I am able to apply my ruthless editor’s hand, my eye for detail, and my obsessive love of jigsaw puzzles to bring complex projects into being.

 Email ->